 The Court may make a Special Guardianship Order in any family proceedings concerning the welfare of the child.
 This applies even where no application has been made and includes adoption proceedings.

-Any person making an application for a Special Guardianship Order must give 3 months' written notice to their Local Authority of their intention to apply.
-In relation to a Looked After Child, the notice will go to the Local Authority looking after the child.
+Any person making an application for a Special Guardianship Order must give 3 months written notice to their Local Authority of their intention to apply.
+In relation to a Child in Care, the notice will go to the Local Authority looking after the child.
 In all other cases, the notice will be sent to the Local Authority for the area where the applicant resides.
 The Local Authority receiving the notice will then have a duty to provide a report to the Court.

 Where the Local Authority has received notice from an applicant or a request for a report from the Court, it should send written information about the steps it proposes to take in preparing the report to the prospective Special Guardian and the parents of the child in question.
 This should include information about Special Guardianship support services and how in the future to request an assessment of needs for support.